‘The Bachelor’ Star Amanda Stanton ‘Embarrassed’ & ‘Ashamed’ Following Arrest

 According to a Sept.
-11 report by People Magazine, Amanda Stanton’s rep, Steve Honig, released a statement following her arrest, and even detailed the events that lead up to the domestic violence charges.
+11 report by People Magazine, Amanda Stanton’s rep, Steve Honig, released a statement following her arrest and even detailed the events that lead up to the domestic violence charges.

 “Amanda is embarrassed and ashamed this happened and sincerely apologizes to hotel security and the Las Vegas Police Department.
 Amanda is a gentle, respectful person who has never gotten physical with anyone under any circumstance.”

-Honig reveals that Amanda Stanton was having fun at a friend’s bacehlorette party in Las Vegas and had had a “few drinks” before she and her boyfriend, Bobby Jacobs, received a noise complaint at the hotel they were staying at.
+Honig reveals that Amanda Stanton was having fun at a friend’s bachelorette party in Las Vegas and had had a “few drinks” before she and her boyfriend, Bobby Jacobs, received a noise complaint at the hotel they were staying at.

 “When hotel security asked her and Bobby to quiet down, she got a bit rambunctious.
 Amanda gave Bobby what she thought was a playful shove; hotel security did their job and reported the incident to the police, who in turn did their job,” the rep revealed of the circumstances leading up to the Bachelor in Paradise star’s arrest.

-Although Bobby Jacobs tried to explain that the shove was not violent or “ill intended,” the police were forced to take the report seriously and arrest Amanda Stanton.
+Although Bobby Jacobs tried to explain that the shove was not violent or “ill-intended,” the police were forced to take the report seriously and arrest Amanda Stanton.
 “The police still had to do their job which Amanda completely respects and understands,” Honig added.

 As previously reported by the Inquisitr, the former Bachelor in Paradise star was arrested around 3:15 a.m. on Monday after the police responded to a battery domestic violence call from a Las Vegas hotel.
 Stanton was arrested and taken to Clark County Detention Center, where she was later booked.
 Amanda was released from jail on Monday.